datreant/MDSynthesis/docs/sims.rst

 ============================================
 Leveraging molecular dynamics data with Sims
 ============================================
-A **Sim** is a :class:`~datreant.core.Treant` with specialized components for working with molecular dynamics data.
-In particular, it can store a definition for a :class:`MDAnalysis.Universe` for painless recall, as well as custom atom selections.
+A :class:`~mdsynthesis.Sim` is a :class:`~datreant.core.Treant` with
+specialized components for working with molecular dynamics data.
+In particular, it can store a definition for an MDAnalysis :class:`~MDAnalysis.core.AtomGroup.Universe` for painless recall, as well as custom atom selections.

 .. note:: Since Sims are Treants, everything that applies to Treants applies
           to Sims as well.
 See the `datreant documentation